Curvature Measures of Pseudo-Riemannian Manifolds: Background. Generalized valuations and curvature measures

 \subsection{Some terminology}

 Let $M$ be a smooth manifold.
-We will always assume that $M$ is oriented and connected, although all statements can be adjusted to the general case as well.
+We will always assume that $M$ is oriented and connected, although all statements can be adjusted to the general case.
 All manifolds are without boundary, unless indicated otherwise.

 A \emph{pseudo-Riemannian metric} on $M$ is a smooth field $Q$ of non-degenerate quadratic forms.
 Since $M$ is connected, the signature of these quadratic forms is constant and will be denoted by $(p,q)$.
-The simplest pseudo-Riemannian manifold is $\R^{p,q}$, which is $\R^{p+q}$ endowed with the flat metric $Q=dx_1^2+\ldots+dx_p^2-dx_{p+1}^2-\ldots-dx_{p+q}^2$.
 The notation $M^{p,q}$ will mean that $M$ is equipped with some pseudo-Riemannian metric of that signature.
+The simplest pseudo-Riemannian manifold is $\R^{p,q}$, which is $\R^{p+q}$ endowed with the flat metric $Q=dx_1^2+\cdots+dx_p^2-dx_{p+1}^2-\cdots-dx_{p+q}^2$.
+We will refer to $Q$ and the usual Euclidean inner product $P$ of $\R^{p+q}$ as the standard bilinear forms of $\R^{p,q}$.

 We will make frequent use of the following version of Nash's embedding theorem. \begin{Theorem}[Pseudo-Riemannian Nash embedding theorem, {\cite{clarke70}}] Any pseudo-Riemannian manifold $M^{p,q}$ admits an isometric embedding $e:M\hookrightarrow \R^{p',q'}$. \end{Theorem}